Patrick LeSage

 Patrick J. LeSage CM OOnt QC is the former Chief Justice of the Ontario Superior Court of Justice.

 Career

 Judicial career

 He received his legal education at Osgoode Hall Law School in 1961.

-In 1975, LeSage was appointed to Ontario's County and District Court, and In 1983 he was named Associate Chief Judge of that court.
+In 1975, at age 39, LeSage was appointed to Ontario's County and District Court.
+In 1983 he was named Associate Chief Judge of that court.

 In 1990, the County and District Court was merged into the Ontario Court (General Division).
 LeSage became Associate Chief Justice of that court in 1994 and Chief Justice in 1996.
 After the court system was reorganized in 1999, LeSage was Chief Justice of the Ontario Superior Court of Justice before retiring in 2002.

 In 1995, LeSage presided over the trial of Paul Bernardo in connection with the kidnapping, torture, and murders of Kristen French and Leslie Mahaffy in St. Catharines, Ontario.
 LeSage has said this was the case that affected him most profoundly in his career.